-The Community Roots project is our newest urban agriculture project, emerging out of our Mississauga Sustainable Urban Agriculture project (2010-2015).
-The Community Roots project gives Ecosource the opportunity to expand its support to community groups and schools across Peel in food system education and sustainability action projects.
-Through Community Roots, we will continue to grow food and provide food system education/skills training at our Iceland Teaching Garden.
-The food we grow is donated to Eden Food For Change and sold through our #GrownInMississauga social enterprise.
-All proceeds from produce sales help support community programs.
-The Community Roots project is made possible by the generosity of the Ontario Trillium Foundation.
-The Ontario Trillium Foundation is an agency of the Government of Ontario.
+Ecosource’s Community Roots project provided support to community groups and schools across Peel in food system education and sustainability action projects.
+Through the project, we grew organic food and provided food system education and skills training at our Iceland Teaching Garden.
+The food we grew was donated to local food banks including Eden Food For Change, Seva Food Bank, and Peel Aboriginal Network, and sold through our #GrownInMississauga social enterprise.
+All proceeds from produce sales helped support community programs.
+The Community Roots program was generously supported by the Ontario Trillium Foundation.

 What’s Happening Right Now?

-We offer free food system education field trips to our Iceland Teaching Garden and community garden sites.
-We also offer free workshops for schools and community groups.
+We offer free hands-on educational field trips to our Iceland Teaching Garden and community garden sites.
+We also offer free on-site workshops for schools and community groups.
 To learn more, click here.

 Growing for Our Good